Juno I

-The Juno I was a four-stage American space launch vehicle, used to launch lightweight payloads into low Earth orbit.
-The launch vehicle was used between January 1958 to December 1959.
+The Juno I is a series of a four-stage American space launch vehicle that was used to launch lightweight payloads into low Earth orbit from January 1958 to October 1958.
 The launch vehicle is a member of the Redstone launch vehicle family, and was derived from the Jupiter-C sounding rocket.
 It is commonly confused with the Juno II launch vehicle, which was derived from the PGM-19 Jupiter medium-range ballistic missile.
 In 1958, a Juno I launch vehicle was used to launch America's first satellite, Explorer 1.

 History

 Developed as a part of the Explorer Project, the original goal for the launch vehicle was to place an artificial satellite into orbit.
 Following the Soviet Union's launch of Sputnik 1 on October 4, 1957 (and the resulting "Sputnik crisis") and the failure of the Vanguard 1 launch attempt, the program received funding to match the Soviet space achievements.
 The launch vehicle family name was suggested in November 1957 by Jet Propulsion Laboratory (JPL) Director Dr. William Pickering, who proposed the name Juno, after the Roman goddess and queen of the gods, as well as for its position as the satellite-launching version of the Jupiter-C. The fourth stage for the Juno I launch vehicle was derived following the September 1956 test launch of a Jupiter-C for the Army Ballistic Missile Agency, which could have been the world's first satellite launch, had a fourth stage been loaded and fueled.
 A fourth stage would have allowed the nose cone to overshoot the target and enter orbit.

 The first launch of a Juno I launch vehicle was in early 1958, with the successful launch of Explorer 1 satellite on February 1, 1958, at 03:47:56 GMT, after the Soviet Union's Sputnik 1 on October 4, 1957.
 The launch had been scheduled for January 29, 1958, but was scrubbed twice.
-Explorer 1 was the first U.S. satellite, and it confirmed the existence of the Van Allen radiation belt.
+Explorer 1 was the first successful U.S. satellite, and it confirmed the existence of the Van Allen radiation belt.
 Following the first successful launch, five more Juno I launch attempts occurred with two successes and three failures.
 The final launch attempt was on October 23, 1958, from Cape Canaveral Launch Pad 5, which ended in failure.